 Note.
-The vertical line represents the estimated effect, the grey box represents the weight of each sample in the meta-analysis, and the horizontal line shows the 95% confidence interval.
-IP = Incompetent partner.
+The vertical line represents the estimated effect, the gray box represents the weight of each sample in the meta-analysis, and the horizontal line shows the 95% confidence interval.
+IP = incompetent partner.

-Table 3

-Effect of hubristic pride on overreporting in each condition, Studies 1-5.
+Table 3 Effect of Hubristic Pride on Overreporting in Each Condition, Studies 1-5

-Study Condition Sample Size Condition Description Relationship between hubristic pride and overreporting Relationship between hubristic pride and overreporting controlling for the dark triad traits Study 1 Highly Competent Partner 174 Participants told they will work collaboratively with a highly competent partner .20 NA Control 190 Participants told they will work collaboratively with an unknown partner 01 NA Incompetent Partner 179 Participants told they will work collaboratively with an incompetent partner 15^ NA Study 2a Highly Competent Partner 110 See above .42 NA Power 109 Participants told that whoever reports a higher score will become the leader .34 NA Intrinsic Motivation 129 Participants know they are working alone .06 NA Study 2b Power 165 See above .15 NA Intrinsic Motivation 92 See above .16 NA Study 3a Leader of a Highly Competent Partner (aka "Leader") 106 Participants told they will be the leader of a highly competent partner .33 .28 Subordinate to a Highly Competent 110 Participants told they will be the subordinate to a highly competent partner .01 09
+Study Condition Sample size Condition description Relationship between hubristic pride and overreporting Relationship between hubristic pride and overreporting controlling for the dark triad traits Study 1 Highly competent partner 174 Participants told they will work collaboratively with a highly competent partner .20 NA Control 190 Participants told they will work collaboratively with an unknown partner 01 NA Incompetent partner 179 Participants told they will work collaboratively with an incompetent partner 15 [^] NA Study 2a Highly competent partner 110 See above .42 NA Power Power 109 Participants told that whoever reports a higher score will become the leader .34 NA Intrinsic motivation 129 Participants know they are working alone .06 NA Study 2b Power 165 See above .15 NA Intrinsic motivation 92 See above .16 NA , Leader of a highly com- petent partner (aka "Leader") 106 Participants told they will be the leader of a highly competent partner .33 .17 Subordinate to a highly competent partner (aka "Subordinate") 110 Participants told they will be the subordinate to a highly compe- tent partner 001 -.27 Power 118 See above 10 11 Intrinsic motivation 120 See above 05 08 Study 3b Leader 118 See above 24 .20 Subordinate 100 See above .30 .20 Intrinsic motivation 117 See above .11 .08 Study 3c Leader 145 See above .17^ .11 Subordinate 117 See above .26 .24 Study 4 Working with a highly competent partner 164 Same as highly competent partner condition, but participants also told the average score on the anagram task .19 .10 Aware of highly competent performers 171 Participants told about top per- formers in past studies, but given no information about their partner 01 11 Study 5 Highly competent partner 239 See above .38 .41 • Incompetent partner 243 See above .04 .08 susceptibility to anchoring effects among hubristically proud individuals or to the specific domain of anagram puzzles and validated our assumption that the prospect of working with a highly competent partner was considered a status threat.
+Furthermore, an exploratory analysis in this study suggested that the extent to which hubristically proud individuals lie in response to status threats is associated with the extent to which they find their highly competent partner threatening.

-Partner (aka "Subordinate")

-Power 118 See above 10 20^

-Intrinsic Motivation 120 See above 05 10

-Study 3b Leader 118 See above .26 .18^

-Subordinate 100 See above .29 .24

-Intrinsic Motivation 117 See above .11 .05

-Study 3c Leader 145 See above .17^ .13

-Subordinate 117 See above .26 .19

-Study 4 Working with a Highly Competent Partner 164 Same as highly competent partner condition, but participants also told the average score on the anagram task .19 .10

-Aware of Highly Competent Performers 171 Participants told about top performers in past studies, but given no information about their partner 01 11

-Study 5 Highly Competent Partner 239 See above .38 .41

-Incompetent Partner 243 See above .04 .08

-^ p < .10 p < .05 p < .01 p < .001

-Notes: Relationships are represented in terms of standardized regression coefficients.
+Note.
+Relationships are represented in terms of standardized regression coefficients.
 Overreporting refers to the difference between participants' reported score and actual score on the anagram task.
+NA = not applicable.